 The policy board governed by Haruhiko Kuroda decided by an 8-1 majority vote to hold...

-The interest rate decision from Switzerland and industrial output from euro area are due on Thursday, headlining a light day for the European economic news.
+Unemployment and consumer price figures from Germany are due on Thursday, headlining a busy day for the European economic news.

 The dollar is up against the Japanese Yen and the British pound Wednesday afternoon and is paring its losses against the Euro following the release of the Federal Reserve statement.
 As expected, the Federal Reserve made no change to monetary policy in light of disappointing recent economic data.

 Pending home sales in the U.S. increased by much more than expected in the month of March, according to a report released by the National Association of Realtors on Wednesday, with pending sales rising to their highest level in almost a year.

 The U.K. economy expanded at a slower pace in the first quarter of the year as the service sector alone made positive contribution to growth amid the "Brexit" fears.
 Gross domestic product grew 0.4 percent from a quarter ago, when the economy expanded 0.6 percent, preliminary data from the Office for National Statistics revealed Wednesday.
 The sequential growth rate came in line with economists'